-The directors who served as members of the Personnel and Compensation Committee during fiscal year 1994 are: Tom H. Barrett, Russell G. Cleary and Arthur O. Smith.
+The directors who served as members of the Personnel and Compensation Committee during fiscal year 1995 were Tom H. Barrett, Russell G. Cleary and Arthur O. Smith.

 Mr. Arthur O. Smith is an executive officer and a director of SICO.
-During 1994, the Company provided SICO consulting services, office space, directors', officers' and group insurance coverage and other miscellaneous services.
-The Company was reimbursed by SICO in the amount of \$119,080 for the Company's costs relating to such services.
-Mr. Arthur O. Smith is a director of the Company and served on the Personnel and Compensation Committee of the Company in 1994.
-Mr. Glen R. Bomberger, an executive officer and a director of the Company, is also a director and vice president -- finance of SICO and served as a member of the compensation committee of SICO.
-Mr. Bruce M. Smith, an executive officer and director of SICO, is a nominee for election as a director of the Company.
+During 1995, the Company provided SICO consulting services, office space, directors', officers' and group insurance coverage and other miscellaneous services.
+The Company was reimbursed by SICO in the amount of \$115,448 for the Company's costs relating to such services.
+Mr. Arthur O. Smith is a director of the Company and served on the Personnel and Compensation Committee of the Company in 1995.
+Mr. Glen R. Bomberger, an executive officer and a director of the Company, is also a director and vice president-finance of SICO and served as a member of the compensation committee of SICO.
+Mr. Bruce M. Smith, a director of the Company, is also an executive officer and director of SICO.